nodesmith/aion-wiki/Graphical-Interface.md

 ## Launch/Terminate Kernel

 The GUI can be used to launch an instance of the kernel by clicking _Launch kernel_ in the dashboard screen shown above.
 After a kernel has been launched, it can be terminated by clicking _Terminate kernel_, as shown in the figure below.
 The status of the kernel is indicated in the bottom-right corner.
-There are three possible value:
+There are four possible value:

 - NOT RUNNING: Kernel is not running
 - CONNECTING: Kernel is running; GUI has not yet connected to it, but a connection is in progress.